opentext/storyteller/docs/stl/numbering.md

-# STL bullets & numbering
+# STL Bullets & Numbering

 This document describes a proposal for *bullets & numbering* definition in STL markup.